Cuddling with Lucy the koala at Lone Pine Koala Sanctuary

 I get my cuddle with Lucy the koala (and my wife Therese).

 Set alongside the picturesque Brisbane River, Lone Pine Koala Sanctuary bills itself as the world’s largest koala preserve with approximately 130 koalas in residence and has been operating since 1927.
-For AUD $16, anyone can get his or her photo taken, with a koala.
+For a small fee, anyone can get his or her photo taken, with a koala.
 Once you pay, the crew is very accommodating about allowing photos to be taken with personal cameras and more than one person in the photo.
 For the concerned, there are strict rules governing koala handling, and no koala is handled for longer than 30 minutes daily.
 Our family cuddle came with a koala just over a year old, named Lucy.
 It lasted less than a minute, but left me with a memory that will last the rest of my life.
 And, yes, koalas are completely irresistible.
 We felt very happy that the money we spent is going to building new enclosures, funding research projects and growing eucalyptus plantations – the koala’s food source.

 Not just a koala sanctuary